← All Articles

 Is lunch included on a Tuckasegee float trip?

 Yes — Bowman provides lunch on full-day Tuckasegee floats, usually at a sandbar or a quiet take-out spot midday.
-The guide also handles the shuttle logistics back to the launch, so the day's travel and meals are taken care of.
+The guide also handles the shuttle logistics back to the launch, so the day's travel and meals are taken care of and you can focus on fishing.

 Do you need a North Carolina license for the Tuckasegee?

 Yes — the Tuckasegee is in North Carolina, so an NC license is required regardless of whether you hold a Georgia license, plus the trout privilege for trout water.
-Buy it online at the NC Wildlife Resources Commission before the trip; it's digital and a phone screenshot is sufficient.
+Buy it online at the NC Wildlife Resources Commission before the trip; it's digital and a phone screenshot is sufficient at launch.

 Book your Tuck float